-Once tooth has been lost due to dental decay or trauma, there can be associated changes to the surrounding bone that used to hold the tooth in place.
-If an individual has been missing a tooth or teeth for an extended period of time, is common that the associated bone structure can diminish over time.
-If too much bone has been lost, implants may not be able to be placed in the bone in its current state.
-Fortunately, with the implementation of various bone grafting techniques, implants can still be possible of most individuals.
-Bone grafting technique allow the patient to regain bone that has been lost in order to have an implant placed.
+Once a tooth has been lost due to dental decay or trauma, there can be changes to the surrounding bone that used to hold the tooth in place.
+If the tooth or teeth have been missing for an extended period of time, the underlying bone structure may be diminished.
+When too much bone has been lost, implants may not be able to be placed in the bone in its current state.
+Fortunately, with the implementation of various bone grafting techniques, implants can still be possible for most individuals.
+Bone grafting techniques allow the patient to regain bone that has been lost in order to have implants placed.
 Depending on the degree of bone loss, different bone grafting techniques may be necessary.

 Bone Grafting What Is It And How Does It Work?

 Typically, bone grafting can be categorized in the minor or major grafting.